 - Copy the selected text using the standard copy command (Control + C).
 This additionally copies the formatting options of the selected text.
-In our case, let us assume the that our copied text looks like this: Original text
+In our case, let us assume that our copied text looks like this: Original text.

 - Paste the text using the keyboard shortcut (Control + V).
 Alternately, you can use the Paste button on the top-left corner of the Home tab.

-You can also the special copy command (Control + Shift + C) to copy only the format of text, and then use the Format-Painter tool (available in the top-left corner of the Home tab) to paste the format across different blocks of text.
-To do this, you click on the Format-Painter button, and drag your mouse over the text you want to edit.
+You can also the special copy command (Control + Shift + C) to copy only the format of the text and then use the Format-Painter tool (available in the top-left corner of the Home tab) to paste the format across different blocks of text.
+To do this, you click on the Format-Painter button and drag your mouse over the text you want to edit.

-- This is source text.
+- This is the source text.
 (Copied with Control + Shift + C)

 After editing with the Format Painter tool:

-Microsoft Word also comes loaded with other standard editing features like the Find command (Control + F), and the Find-Replace command (Control + H).
-This multi-dimensional command comes loaded with additional options that combine together to quickly get you the results other text-editing tools provide.
-For instance, you can find or replace text based on a case-sensitive search, include wildcards, suffixes and prefixes and ignore punctuation and spaces within searches, etc. It’s quite a handful!
+Microsoft Word also comes loaded with other standard editing features like the Find command (Control + F) and the Find-Replace command (Control + H).
+This multi-dimensional command comes loaded with additional options that combine together to get you the results other text-editing tools provide quickly.
+For instance, you can find or replace text based on a case-sensitive search, including wildcards, suffixes and prefixes, ignoring punctuation and spaces within searches, etc. It’s quite a handful!

 As with most Microsoft Word features, this command too factors special formatting needs and can be used to replace a text with its format across a document.
 For instance, you can use this feature to consistently replace the word ‘bold’ with ‘bold’ all through the document.